TSS-22/demystifying-kalman-filter/README.md

 explain the distribution link to the variables:

 Add diagram of how the Kalman filter work, and put the variables where they are used, or simply when they appear on the diagrams.

+look for ADD EXAMPLE

+# The myth, the Kalman, the legend: The Kalman filter

+An attempt at demystifying the Kalman filter, in order to stop making it look more complex than it is.

 # The goal